 Leave some seed heads, stems, and grasses standing for shelter, with minimal disturbance throughout the winter.

-Learn how to protect butterflies and other pollinators over the winter by providing them with habitat.
+Learn more on how to protect butterflies and other pollinators over the winter and provide useful habitat.

 7. Tips for Attracting More Species